-I am first time mum to a cheeky 2 year old boy.
+I am a mum to a cheeky 4 year old boy and 1 year old diva.
 I work 4 days a week in London and also create Illustrations and Art at home.
 I love music, films, vintage fashion and try to enjoy these in my spare time.
 Though as all you parents out there know, when do you really have any spare time with a child around, right?

 With an Italian background I was installed a love of food and having a healthy and tasty balanced diet from a very early age.
 I love food and cooking for my family and always try to come up with healthy, fun and creative recipes.

 My granddad always used to say “nella cucina ci vuole fantasia” (you need imagination/creativity in the kitchen), and it’s a motto that has always stuck with me when I am cooking.
 Most of my cooking consists of looking in the fridge and seeing what I can whack together as a dish.
 I find cooking to be very therapeutic and I am always experimenting and thinking of easy and interesting recipes.

 Since having my children it has been a challenge to come up with interesting and healthy recipes, cos as we all know, it is so difficult to find time to cook a decent meal with a screaming, clingy baby and a toddler constantly saying “mamma, mamma”… and this became even more difficult when I returned to work.
 But by trying different methods I found it possible to balance cooking, working and looking after my children.